MTG/freesound/README.md

 This repository contains the source code of the [Freesound](https://freesound.org) website.

-Freesound is a project by the [Music Technology Group](http://www.mtg.upf.edu) (MTG), [Universitat Pompeu Fabra](http://upf.edu) (UPF).
+Freesound is a project by the [Music Technology Group](http://www.mtg.upf.edu) (MTG) and [Universitat Pompeu Fabra](http://upf.edu) (UPF).

 [![Build Status](https://travis-ci.org/MTG/freesound.svg?branch=master)](https://travis-ci.org/MTG/freesound)

 ## License

 All the source code in this repository is licensed under the GNU Affero General Public License v3.
 Some of the dependencies might have their own licenses.
-See the [_LICENSE](https://github.com/MTG/freesound/tree/master/_LICENSE) folder for more details.
+For more details see the [_LICENSE](https://github.com/MTG/freesound/tree/master/_LICENSE) folder

 ## Authors